Welcome all ye wanderers

 - Recipes which at least one person likes

-Some of it is neat, you should look around for a bit.
-You should also come back later, I add something new every couple of weeks.
-You don't have to of course, I'm not your real dad after all, or your fake dad even.
+Some of it is probably neat, you should look around for a bit.
+You should also come back later, I add something new every now an dthen.
+You don't have to of course, I'm not your real dad after all, or even your fake dad.

 I have host a music streaming service for myself of off my personal server for myself.
 Not only does this save me money while giving more greater support to the artist, but it also lets me stream some music which wouldn't otherwise be avaliable.
 This does come with the cost that I have to manage a bunch of mp3 metadata myself.
 To avoid having to manually copy the lyrics of thousands of songs by hand to my collection, I made this little script to do it for me.
 Nothing particularly fancy and Genius only allows for a few hundred calls per day, but that's enough for what I'm doing./